genchau/nd024-mws-notes/ND024_Part2_Lesson07_13.md

 Tip: Remember to check size of elements in Network tab.
 And use $0 to query details on the selected element in Elements tab.
 Such as `$0.naturalWidth`.

+Note: Some of the sublessons were removed from this main lesson.
+- Compression, Optimization and Automation (#19 in subtitles)
+- Image Optimization Environment (#20 in subtitles)
+- These covered batch image processing.
+- Using tools like ImageMagick, Grunt, ImageOptim, Pngout, pngcrush, jpegoptim, Giftical, ImageAlpha, pngquant.
+- Grunt allows us to incorporate automated image optimization in our work flow.
+- Recommended Image Optimization Environment: Grunt, ImageOptim, ImageMagick.

 - - -
 Next up: [Quiz: Spot the Differences 2](ND024_Part2_Lesson07_14.md) or return to [Table Of Contents](./ND024_TableOfContents.md)